 Try to imagine what fruit is refreshing to eat in summer.
 Maybe you answered “Honeydew”.
-It is true that this is a fresh fruit that is important to consume in hot, refreshing weather.
-But do you know what Honeydew taste like.
-Here we will explain a lot about this fresh fruit, especially about what it tastes like, its appearance, its types and how it compares to some other fruits.
+This is indeed a fresh fruit that is important to consume in hot, refreshing weather.
+But do you know what honeydew tastes like?
+Here we will explain a lot about this fresh fruit, especially about what honeydew taste like, its appearance, its types, and how it compares to some other fruits.

 Honeydew has a pale green to slightly yellow flesh color, with a soft outer part.
 The taste is light but refreshing.
 At first glance, Honeydew tastes like a cross between a ripe pear and a cucumber.